 Carnitine Uptake Defect (CUD)

 To learn more about Carnitine uptake defect, visit Screening, Technology, and Research in Genetics (STAR-G): Carnitine transporter deficiency and Baby's First Test: Carnitine uptake defect.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.